joshbegley/nyt-latest/README.md

 `After setting a very high bar for his party in the election, Prime Minister Narendra Modi often appears on the defensive as the voting nears its end.`\
 https://nytimes.com/2024/05/23/world/asia/india-election-modi-opposition.html

-**Stage Collapses at Campaign Rally in Mexico, Causing Injuries**\
+**Stage Collapses at Campaign Rally in Mexico, Killing at Least 4**\
-`A presidential candidate, Jorge Álvarez Máynez, said people were injured when a stage collapsed in a northern city after a gust of wind blew through the area.`\
+`The stage collapsed in a northern city after a gust of wind blew through the area, officials said.
+At least 15 people were injured.`\
 https://nytimes.com/2024/05/23/world/americas/mexico-candidate-stage-collapse.html

 **Can European Recognition Bring Palestinian Statehood Any Closer?**\